Baneins: Economy

 Agricultural activity is predominant in the commune.
 Livestock farming is still important despite a shift to grain production.
-The village also has a few small-scale traders (restaurant, body builder, plumber).
+The village also has a few small-scale traders.

 Culture and heritage

 Sites and monuments

 The Deromptey is a small hill west of the village which, on a clear day, offers extensive views - including of Mont Blanc.

 The Church of St. Martin, in Romanesque style, has an apse and a portal from the 12th century.
 The bell tower was located above the bay of the choir but was destroyed in the French Revolution and rebuilt over the entrance.
 The tympanum was carved in the 19th century in honour of the patron saint of the area and is Saint Martin on horseback, dividing his cloak with a beggar kneeling and relying on a crutch.

 A local lavoir (public laundry) was built in 1912.